 When you hang your image, make sure that it is well lit.
 You may even want to consider the source of lighting (window, incandescent, LED, fluorescent) where the print will be hung, in doing your final color tweaks.
 Lighting at eye level from across the room can cause reflections on your high contrast glossy print.
 With lighting from above, reflections are minimized

-Next time you see an astronomical print, do you feel like you are looking through a telescope or space ship porthole?
+Next time you make an astronomical print, do you feel like you are looking through a telescope or space ship porthole?
 If not think about what you’ve learned here and how different choices affect the result.
-Make the right choices, to preserve contrast and colors, and your prints will generate the excitement that looking through a telescope can bring.
+Make the right choices, to avoid distractions, preserve dynamic range and colors.
+Your prints can generate the excitement that looking through a telescope brings.

 By submitting a comment, you agree that: it may be included here in whole or part, attributed to you, and its content is subject to the site wide Creative Commons licensing.